finlayLtd/browse_re/docs/GETTING_STARTED.md

 to your task as a developer.

-**Inference**: JSDoc lets you specify absolutely everything about your code: use @name to say what something is called @kind for whether it's a function or a class, @param for its parameters, and so on.
+**Inference**: JSDoc lets you specify absolutely everything about your code: use @name to say what something is called, @kind for whether it's a function or a class, @param for its parameters, and so on.
 But writing all of that explicitly is tedious, so where it can, `documentation` can automatically fill in @name, @kind, and @memberof tags based on its reading of the source